alvin0319/pm-knowledge-base/README.md

 Now, the maintainer of PocketMine-MP is [dktapps(dylan)](https://github.com/dktapps), before was [Shoghi](https://github.com/shoghicp)

-so, even though it is written in PHP, I suggest you to use PocketMine instead of other softwares like Cloudburst Nukkit, MiNET and BDS(includes BDSX) if you are **NOT** looking for Vanilla server.

 PocketMine is written in PHP, which is easy to use and learn, so no need to compile source.

+I know PHP is suck at backend especially Server software, but PHP also has its benefit and now it is becoming more modern programming language.

+so, even though it is written in PHP, I suggest you to use PocketMine instead of other softwares like Cloudburst Nukkit, MiNET and BDS (including BDSX) if you are **NOT** looking for Vanilla server.

 ## Skyblock Server